 At the beginning of each year, think about the big picture.
 What goals do you want to accomplish?
 Make sure they’re specific goals, ideally with numbers attached.
-If you’ve never tried using OKRs, the goal-setting method used by companies like Google, Intel, Twitter, and LinkedIn, you can .
-Once you’ve established some annual goals, break it down by quarter and then by month, listing 5-10 tasks to accomplish each month in order to get there.
-At the end of each quarter you can review and revise your goals.
-It’s important to be flexible—365 days is a long time, and you never know what opportunities might pop up.
+If you've never tried using OKRs, the goal-setting method used by companies like Google, Intel, Twitter, and LinkedIn, you can .
+Once you've established some annual goals, break them down by quarter and then by month, listing 5-10 tasks to accomplish each month in order to get there.
+At the end of each quarter, you can review and revise your goals.
+It's important to be flexible—365 days is a long time, and you never know what opportunities might pop up.

 Downloadable Yearly Calendar Template